jcqvisser/notes/src/pages/notes/set-up-semaphore-to-deploy-a-static-site-or-spa-to-s3.md

 }
 ```

 ### Attach the New Policies to a New Group

 In order for an IAM user to have the new policies applied to them, they need to be part of a group with these policies attached.

-- Navigate to the IAM Groups page via the left-hand nav of. the IAM Management Console and select _Create New Group_
+- Navigate to the IAM Groups page via the left-hand nav of the [IAM Management Console](https://console.aws.amazon.com/iam) and select _Create New Group_
-- Give this group a memorable name that links it to the project
+- Give this group a memorable name that links it to the project, consider something like `semaphore-<project-name>`
-- Attach the policies created before to the group
+- Attach the s3-upload and cloudfront-invalidation policies to the group

 ### Create a New User

 Semaphore needs to be represented by a user for it to make changes to resources.
-The user created here will represent Semaphore, the groups it is associated with governs what actions semaphore may take on your resources.
+The permissions included in the policies that are associated to the groups that this user is part of govern the actions that the user can take.

-- Select users in the left-hand nav
+- Select users in the left-hand nav of the [IAM Management Console](https://console.aws.amazon.com/iam)
 - Using the blue _Add User_ button follow the wizard to create a new user.
-	- a name that indicates the user’s purpose and project
+	- Use a name that indicates the user’s purpose and project, consider something like `semaphore-<project-name>`
-	- allow the user programmatic access , but not AWS Management Console access
+	- Grant the user programmatic access , but not AWS Management Console access
-	- add the User to the Group created before
+	- Add the User to the Group created before
 - Add appropriate tags to the user.
 This helps to make billing more understandable.

 After the user has been created, AWS will display its _Access key ID_ and _Secret access key_.
-Take note of these they will need to be provided to Semaphore.
+Take note of these, they need to be provided to the AWS CLI.

 ## Install and Configure the AWS CLI Locally
 Semaphore’s AWS CLI is the same as the one you can install locally.
 This CLI saves it’s configuration and credentials as files located at: `~/.aws/config` and `~/.aws/credentials`